zzzprojects/learn-orm/tutorials/vb-net/queue.md

  - **Enqueue** adds an element to the end of the Queue.
  - **Dequeue** removes the oldest element from the start of the Queue.
- - **Peek** returns the oldest element that is at the start of the Queue but does not remove it from the Queue.
+ - **Peek** returns the oldest element at the start of the Queue but does not remove it from the Queue.

 The capacity of a Queue is the number of elements the Queue can hold.
 As elements are added to a Queue, the capacity is automatically increased as required through reallocation.